ishahasham/ishahasham/README.md

 - 👋 Hi, I’m @ishahasham
-- 👀 I’m interested in ...   web development
+- 👀 I’m interested in ...
+Web development, SEO
 - 🌱 I’m currently learning ...html , css, javascript and pyhton.
 - 💞️ I’m looking to collaborate on ... google.
 - 📫 How to reach me ... ishahasham@gmail.com